lawik/notes/Blog - The Future Stack.md

 "Simplicity is a prerequisite for reliability". - Edsger W. Dijkstra
 ```

 Erlang sacrifices some types of performance to get immutability.
-Immutability is a simpler view if the world.
+Immutability is a simpler view of the world.
 And it uses immutability to enable a set of simple building blocks.
 The Process.
 Send.
 Receive.
 This enabled safe concurrency.
 From this they built up more and more abstractions in service of the desired solution.
 And the result lives across Erlang, OTP and the BEAM virtual machine.
 It is a very complex system that is proven to work.
 And it is clearly derived from simpler parts.
 It has made very different choices from Ruby and Rails.
 And it certainly made different trade-offs from what it was competing against: C++
 ## Changes

-I wish the story was that the world realised Heroku, Rails and startups were too inefficient and came together to push for more efficient use of our resources.
+I wish the story was that the world realized Heroku, Rails and startups were too inefficient and came together to push for more efficient use of our resources.

 Instead someone put JavaScript on a server and it ate Rails' lunch.

 Salesforce bought Heroku.

-Startups are still a thing.
+Startups have remained a thing.
 Off and on.
 And off.
 And on.

 Startups did focus more on growth though.
 And I believe the interest in massive scalability, large engineering teams and unicorn valuations did shift technical priorities.
 This is not where Rails or Heroku shine.
 And it is where cloud native got rolling.